francislub/shiningStars/README.md

-# BUGEMA UNIVERSITY SPORTS WEBSITE
+# SHINING STARS NURSERY AND PRIMARY SCHOOL WEBSITE

-Welcome to the bugema university website.
+Welcome to the shining-stars website.

 ## Table of Contents